Bugle Boy: The Life Story of Glenn Miller at the Leicester Square Theatre

 This undoubtedly brings about a hit of nostalgia for wartime patriotism and points to the power music had, particularly at that time, to unify and lift spirits.
 The potential success of this show is scuppered by the fact that it is bound to fact.
 The life of Glenn Miller although interesting doesn’t quite have the structure of a winning plot and the show as a whole suffers for it.
 However, the performance and quality of the music is right up there.
 A lover of Glenn Miller’s music will be sure to enjoy this, but for others not so keen, it is probably safe to miss.

-Bugle Boy: The Life Story of Glenn Miller is at the Leicester Square Theatre until 20th July 2014, for further information or to book visit here.
+Bugle Boy: The Life Story of Glenn Miller is at the Leicester Square Theatre until 20th July 2014.
+For further information or to book visit the theatre’s website here.